wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Many proteins can change shape and thereby function, for example depending on cellular conditions, but this is still very hard to model.
 Finally, we are only starting to explore the role of post-translational modifications in generating many (structurally, functionally) different versions of each protein, so-called proteoforms.
 Based on its current performance, it will be exciting to see where the field is ten years from now.
-Akin to the mobile phone - smartphone development, we may be surprised by its capabilities by then.
+Akin to the mobile phone - smartphone development we have witnessed over the last decade, we may be surprised by its capabilities by then.

 :::{admonition} Note 4.1
 :class: note